Providing a unified service catalog

 Rather than wait for a new device or go through another phone call with his IT team, Newman launches his BMC Digital Workplace application and schedules an in-person Help Desk appointment.
 He schedules the appointment for next Monday, when he will be visiting the corporate headquarters on other business.

 When his appointment time arrives, Newman brings the device in.
-The IT employee behind the desk, having read the problem description in Newman's ticket, tries a few troubleshooting tactics with Newman's device and determines that the problem is caused by a hardware failure.
+Having read the problem description in Newman's ticket, the IT employee behind the desk tries a few troubleshooting tactics with Newman's device and determines that the problem is caused by a hardware failure.
 The IT employee exchanges the faulty device for a new one and configures it on the spot.
 Newman tests it to his satisfaction and tells the IT employee that the ticket can be marked as resolved.
 The entire interaction takes 15 minutes.

 The following diagram illustrates the process to make services available in BMC Digital Workplace: